Skip to main content

 Sauerkraut

-Sauerkraut is a shredded, preserved, and salted cabbage slaw that has been shown to improve GI symptoms and support the gut microbiome.
-It is a traditional food that has been enjoyed in many European countries for years, often as a side dish, condiment, or topping.
 Sauerkraut has a tangy, salty, sour taste and is sometimes seasoned with fennel seeds, carrots, or other vegetables, cumin, celery seed, or other spices.
 In addition to gut-healthy probiotics, sauerkraut is rich in vitamins C, B, and K, along with the essential minerals iron and manganese.
-Skip the pasteurized options though; the live probiotics are only present in the raw and unpasteurized form.
+Skip the pasteurized options, though; the live probiotics are only present in the raw and unpasteurized forms.

 Kimchi

-Similar to sauerkraut, kimchi is a brined, salted, fermented, spicy cabbage slaw but it is usually combined with other vegetables and has a spicy and complex flavor profile, with ingredients like chili, ginger, scallion, and garlic.
+Similar to sauerkraut, kimchi is a brined, salted, fermented, spicy cabbage slaw, but it is usually combined with other vegetables and has a spicy and complex flavor profile, with ingredients like chili, ginger, scallion, and garlic.
 Kimchi is rich in Lactobacillus kimchii, a probiotic bacteria that have been shown to help reduce inflammation and improve digestion.
 It also provides vitamins K and B and iron, which are necessary to transport oxygen throughout the body.

 Natto

-Natto is a sticky, fermented soybean product that originates in Japan, and has a funky smell and taste.
+Natto is a sticky, fermented soybean product that originates in Japan and has a funky smell and taste.
 While it might be a bit of an acquired taste, natto can be seen as a nutrient-dense superfood.
 Natto is very high in vitamin K2, which is difficult to find in most foods, and it contains a probiotic bacterial strain called Bacillus subtilis.
 Because natto is made from soy, it also provides protein, fiber, and phytonutrients.

 Buttermilk